ISAITB/docs-tdl/source/expressions/index.rst

 -----------

 Expressions are used in GITB TDL to perform arbitrary operations on context variables and to provide more control over the input and output of specific steps.
-The approach to interpret and execute expressions is pluggable, meaning that a test bed implementation can support any number of expression languages that a test case can then refer to.
-This is achieved by means of the declarations in a test case's  ``namespaces`` element (see :ref:`test-case-namespaces`) where a prefix is used to identify each language used.
-The default expression language assumed by GITB TDL is XPath 1.0 given that processing XML constructs is one of the more frequent needs when conformance testing for content specifications.
+The expression language assumed by GITB TDL is **XPath 1.0** given that processing XML constructs is one of the more frequent needs when conformance testing for content specifications.
 However, the use of XPath does not restrict us to using XML documents as variables;
 XPath provides sufficient expressiveness to define most operation you would need to support (albeit not always in the most intuitive way).

 The following ``assign`` operations illustrate some interesting examples: